cima/cima-esp32-azure/README.md

   -  Connection Type: serial
   -  Serial Line _COM5_ (Based on where your board appears the number can differ)
   -  Speed 115200

+### Wi-Fi Networks, Certificates

+- (./filesystem/connectivity/wifi.json) populate with wi-fi networks where your ESP will operate
+- (./filesystem/connectivity/azure.json) populate with your azure account adresses

+_TODO: Certificates_
+- (./filesystem/identity/)

 ## Dependencies details